rafmod/Lingua-NameUtils/README.md

 supports exceptions that apply only to individuals who report that it is wrong for them.

-Note: Apart from Chinese, Japanese, and Korean family names, this module only understands names in Latin scripts (except perhaps by lucky accident: e.g., names in Cyrillic work), and it doesn't handle honorifics, titles, merged initials, or postnominals.
+Note: This module doesn't handle every name on Earth.
+Apart from Chinese, Japanese, and Korean family names, it only understands names written in Latin scripts, except perhaps by lucky accident.
+For example, names in Cyrillic work.
+It doesn't handle honorifics, titles, joined initials, or postnominals.
 It only handles names.
-But it does handle complex names coming from a variety of places (e.g., Europe, Middle East, Africa, East Asia, Pacifika, Americas).
-By default, it doesn't correctly identify unhyphenated multi-name family names (like Spanish names, unless "y" is present).
-It handles some mixed case names such as McAdam, MacArthur, FitzSimmons, DeVito, VanZandt, etc., but there will be false negatives (and arguably false positives) which can be corrected with case exceptions.
+But it does handle complex names coming from a variety of places (e.g., British Isles, Europe, Middle East, Africa, East Asia, Pacifika, Americas).
+By default, it doesn't correctly identify unhyphenated multi-name family names (like Spanish and Catalan and Portuguese names, unless the formal "y" or "i" or "e" is present).
+Such names need to be handled with split exceptions.
+It handles some mixed case names like McAdam, MacArthur, FitzSimmons, DeVito, VanZandt, etc., but there will be false negatives (and arguably false positives) which can be corrected with case exceptions.
 Over time, you will build up a set of case exceptions and split exceptions that meets the needs of your dataset.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.